Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - The available land footprint that will limit terminal capacity, particularly yard storage.

-- The nautical profile of the site that will command maximum ship size and the number of ships that can be serviced at a given time.
+- The nautical profile of the site that will command the maximum ship size and the number of ships that can be serviced at a given time.

 - The available transport infrastructures supporting the connectivity of the terminal with its hinterland.